lammps/lammps/doc/src/fix_efield.rst

 formula should be E = -0.5kx\^2.
 If you don't do this correctly, the minimization will not converge properly.

 The *potential* keyword can be used as an alternative to the *energy* keyword to specify the name of an atom-style variable, which is used to compute the added electric potential to each atom as a function of its position.
-The variable should have units of electric field times distance (that is, in `units real`, the potential should be in volts).
+The variable should have units of electric field multiplied by distance (that is, in `units real`, the potential should be in volts).
 As with the *energy* keyword, the variable name is specified as "v_name".
 The energy added by this fix is then calculated as the electric potential multiplied by charge.